puppetlabs/puppetdb/documentation/configure.markdown

 The maximum time to wait (in milliseconds) to acquire a connection from the pool of database connections.
 If not supplied, defaults to 500.

-## Deprecated settings

-### `statements-cache-size`

-**Note**: This setting is deprecated and ignored by PuppetDB.
-It will be removed from PuppetDB in a future release.

-This setting defines how many prepared statements are cached automatically.
-For a large amount of dynamic queries this number could be increased to increase performance, at the cost of memory consumption and database resources.

-If not supplied, the default setting is zero.

 `[command-processing]` Settings